bobrik/pupergrep/README.md

 * Fast switching between many logs with handsome list with search box.
 * Font-size switching for eagles.
 * Send your colleagues links to your favorite logs with your settings and bookmark them.
+* Link activation in logs - just click on it to open.
 * Open-source.
 Can you imagine that?

 ## Demo